zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

 ## Model Deployers Flavors

-ZenML comes with a `local` MLFlow model deployer which is a simple model deployer that deploys models to a local MLFlow server.
+ZenML comes with a `local` MLflow model deployer which is a simple model deployer that deploys models to a local MLflow server.
 Additional model deployers that can be used to deploy models on production environments are provided by integrations:

 | Model Deployer | Flavor | Integration | Notes             |